Osama Hawsawi: Al-Wehda return

-On August 23, 2018, Osama Hawsawi signed for his boyhood club Al-Wehda for free following the expiration of his contract.
+On 23 August 2018 Osama Hawsawi signed for his boyhood club Al-Wehda for free following the expiration of his contract.

 Retirement

-On December 26, 2018, Osama Hawsawi announced his retirement from football on his personal twitter account.
+On 26 December 2018 Osama Hawsawi announced his retirement from football on his personal twitter account.

 International career

-He is captain in the Saudi Arabia team.
-He appeared for his country for the 2007 Gulf Cup of Nations and was a member of the Saudi team at the FIFA World Youth Championship.
+He was the captain in the Saudi Arabia team.
+He appeared for his country for the 18th Arabian Gulf Cup and was a member of the Saudi team at the FIFA World Youth Championship.
 He was called-up in the squad for the 2007 AFC Asian Cup.

 On 29 May 2010, he scored an excellent goal against Spain, after a corner kick which put the Saudi Arabian team ahead 1-0 against Spain, scoring his second goal against the Saudi Arabia national team.

 In June 2018 he was included in the Saudi Arabia national football team for the 2018 FIFA World Cup in Russia, captaining his side in all three matches at the finals.